1.1. Contact organisation

 All settlements in Türkiye are covered in sample selection.

-Residential households which has 16-74 years of age have been covered in Republic of Türkiye border.
-Institutional population has not been covered.
+Residential households which have household members within the borders of the Republic of Türkiye have been covered.
 Institutional population includes the population at nursing homes, old age asylums, dormitories, prisons and detention houses, military units and barracks.

-Target population: All 16-74 years of age individuals living in households in Republic of Türkiye border.
+Target population: All individuals 16-74 years old living in households in the borders of the Republic of Türkiye.

 3.8.
 Coverage - Time